mobxjs/mobx/docs/reactions.md

-Once we run the `for` loop to change the `energyLevel` with the `reduceEnergy` action, we see a new log entry every time an `autorun` function observes a change in its observable state.
+Once we run the `for` loop to change the `energyLevel` with the `reduceEnergy` action, we see a new log entry every time an `autorun` function observes a change in its observable state:

 1. For the _"Energy level"_ function, this is every time the `energyLevel` observable changes, 10 times in total.